skyguy126/ECM202A_2025Fall_Project_6/docs/index.md

 | | **Max Drift** | 460.57 m | 103.59 m |
 </div>

 This scenario introduces a second car.
 Both cars enter the town within a few seconds of each other from different edge cameras, and traverse paths inside the town.
 They near the center of the map at similar times, providing a test of spatial ambiguity.
-For Car 2, the Kalman Filter effectively failed, drifting **460 meters** off-course (a 27% error rate) due to sensor ambiguity.
-The Graph Optimization recovered the trajectory using global consistency, maintaining a **5.17%** error rate despite the difficult conditions.
-This demonstrates the batch method's superior ability to recover from "lost" states.
+Due to error in the inner camera event where camera 9 miscalculatead 3 additional events, both algorithms predicted an event at the wrong location, resulting in the high Max Drift.
+However, the Graph Optimization method was able to recover the trajectory using global consistency, maintaining a 5.17% error rate despite the difficult conditions.
+This demonstrates the method's superior ability to recover from noisy data.

 ### Demo 4: Two Cars, Temporally Sparse
 <div style="display: flex; justify-content: space-between; gap: 10px;">